Sport in Plymouth: Water sports

 Inshore and offshore yacht racing is organised from the Royal Western Yacht Club at Queen Anne's Battery and there is a thriving coastal and cross channel passage racing calendar.
-The long-established Royal Plymouth Corinthian Yacht Club has its clubhouse on the Hoe foreshore and there are several other sailing clubs on the rivers Plym, Tamar and Yealm.
+The long-established Royal Plymouth Corinthian Yacht Club has its clubhouse located on the historic Barbican and there are several other sailing clubs on the rivers Plym, Tamar and Yealm.
 Several of these provide members and visitors with weekly 'round the cans' divisional weeknight racing in Plymouth Sound.

 There are facilities for other watersports including water-skiing, windsurfing and diving and there is a well-used watersports centre at Turnchapel.
 There are rowing clubs on both rivers and a growing interest in gig racing.
 In 2006 after three years competitive inshore power boat racing, Plymouth lost the event to the Solent.

 Tom Daley is a diver, who specialises in the 10-metre platform event.
 He started diving at the age of seven, and was a member of Plymouth Diving Club He has made an impact in national and international competition at an early age.

 Plymouth Leander is the most successful swimming club in Great Britain; there are several indoor and outdoor public pools.

 There are sea-angling options from boats based on the Barbican and a large number of Plymothians fish from hundreds of spots around the Sound and along the rivers.